2025 St. Vartan Park Earth Day

 The River School (P.S.
 281) on First Avenue directly across the street from the east side of the park has always been a key part of the event.
 Two parents at the elementary school in 2021 — Andrea Au Levitt (below, third from left in the St. Vartan Park garden at the 2023 earth event) and David Sall (second from right) — started recruiting others to help after Sall formulated a plan to start the event on the Saturday following Earth Day.

 The outreach was strengthened through the participation of the Green Team, the school's environment-focused group supervised by The River School science teacher Adriana Romanzo (far right) that would host select event activities.
 Other volunteer community leaders, including P.S.
-116 parent leader Erica Wolf (fourth from left), Alliance for Kips Bay officer Sandra McKee (seventh from left) and future St. Vartan Park Conservancy officers Kevin O’Keefe (kneeling) and Michael-Ann Rowe (in yellow vest behind O’Keefe) — helped the event grow with various support sponsors.
+116 parent leader Erica Wolf (fourth from left), Alliance for Kips Bay officer Sandra McKee (seventh from left) and future St. Vartan Park Conservancy founder Kevin O’Keefe (kneeling) — helped the event grow with various support sponsors and volunteer groups.

 A gathering of elected officials (State Senator Kristen Gonzalez, State Assembly Members Alex Bores and Harvey Epstein, Manhattan Borough President Mark Levine and New York City Council Majority Leader Keith Powers) and St. Vartan Park Conservancy and St. Vartan Park Earth Celebration volunteers gather at the third annual St. Vartan Park Earth Celebration on April 22, 2023